Morning Update: Jones narrowly defeats Moore, B.C. casino probed for money laundering

 Democrat Doug Jones ekes out narrow victory over Republican Roy Moore in Alabama Senate race

 In an upset, Doug Jones defeated Roy Moore in the race to become Alabama's next senator.
 With 100 per cent of polls reporting, the Democrat won 49.9 per cent of the vote while the Republican won 48.4 per cent of the vote.
 The remainder of the votes went to write-in candidates.
 The triumph by Mr. Jones comes in a state that Republicans usually dominate.
 He defeated Mr. Moore, who had been endorsed by U.S. President Donald Trump and the Republican National Committee and faced allegations of molesting minors.
-"I have always believed that the people of Alabama have more in common than divides us," Mr. Moore told supporters at his campaign victory rally.
+"I have always believed that the people of Alabama have more in common than divides us," Mr. Jones told supporters at his campaign victory rally.
 "We have shown the country the way that we can be."
 Mr. Moore refused to concede when he addressed his supporters.
 "When the vote is this close, it's not over," he said to cheers from his supporters.
 "We also know that God is always in control."

 Liberals urged to compensate alleged 'forgotten survivors' of thalidomide